 The primary difference is the amount of asphalt used in making the product.
 Sources mentioned that architectural shingles use more asphalt.
 This results in more weight owned by the architectural shingles, and the base is way thicker than the counterpart.

 So, are architectural shingles worth the extra cost?
 Well, to decide on its advantages, it’s way easier to fix your choice on this type of shingle.
-However, if you choose your product budget-wise, then picking composite shingles is still a good score to consider.
+However, if you choose your product budget-wise, then choosing composite shingles is still a good score to consider.

 Are Architectural Shingles Better?